mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 To reuse data, all it takes is a map lookup for a value that is equal to its key.
 This trick works because Java's Strings are essentially **value types** - they are unmutable and differ only by state.
-So it doesn't matter to which "female" instance your reference points, and all of them might as much point to same.
+So it doesn't matter to which "female" instance your gender reference points, and all of them might as much point to the same.

-And this is not a String-only trick — it works for all **value types**.
-We could intern `Longs`, `Integers`, or any other type.
-Any object, as long as it doesn't have [_identity_](https://en.wikipedia.org/wiki/Identity_(object-oriented_programming)), can be interned using a similar map.

-## A Better Way to Intern
+### A Better Way to Intern

 This approach to intern has a performance flaw: we need an instance of a object to invoke intern, and thus we need to unmarshall objects *before* hitting the cache.
 We still pay allocations and unmarshalling cost